Canadian Fellowship of Baden-Powell Guilds

 What is the Canadian Fellowship of Baden-Powell Guilds?

 It is an independent organization, consisting of all members of the Baden-Powell Guilds in Canada.
-We are a member of the International Scout and Fellowship (I.S.G.F.) and we are affiliated with Scouts Canada.
+We are and we are affiliated with Scouts Canada.

 The Canadian Fellowship is comprised largely of former members of the Scouting and Guiding movement who wish to continue to associate with like minded people and lend assistance to those movements when they are able.